aaronsaray/aaronsaray.com/cv.md

 ### Publications

 I am a prolific author, editor and blogger.
-(Yes, blogger!
-On this site - [500+ technical and business entries](/blog) since 2007.)
+(On this site - [600+ technical and business entries](/blog) since 2007.)

 #### Author

+[A Little Bit of Laravel](https://nocompromises.gumroad.com/l/securing-laravel) A free e-book I created (edited/reviewed by Joel Clermont) containing 7 steps to lock down and secure a Laravel application.
+Considered the intro material for the Secure Coding Laravel video course.

+[Secure Coding in Laravel Video Course](https://www.infosecinstitute.com/skills/) A 4.5 hour video course created teaching secure coding skills, proper configuration of Laravel and pentesting tools.
+In addition, demonstrated many different attacks and how to defend against them.

 [A Little Bit of Laravel](https://nocompromises.gumroad.com/l/little-laravel) A free e-book authored by Joel Clermont and I giving more than 15 Laravel-based tips and tricks with thorough explanation, rationale, and code examples.